tomwechsler/terraform-azure/Azure_Virtual_Desktop/README.md

 ## COST $ $ $

 Resources in Azure are **not free** and as such running through the exercises will cost you money.
 I recommend shutting down VMs when they are not in use.
 You can also choose smaller VM sizes or pick a lower tier of storage for the OS disk.
-Special caution goes for the Azure Firewall deployment, which cannot be "turned off" and runs about $1.25 an hour.
-Likewise, Azure Bastion is about $0.19 per hour, which is not as bad, but could still rack up some bills if you leave it deployed.
+Special care should be taken with Azure Firewall deployment, which cannot be "turned off" and costs about $1.25 per hour.
+Azure Bastion also costs about $0.19 per hour, which isn't that bad, but can still cause some bills if you leave it in place.

 ## Conclusion